Matans844/my-website/docs/notebooks/algorithms/binary-search_with-variations.md

 ```

 ## Variation 1
-Finding first elemet in sorted array, such that it is the first to satisfy a given predicate.
+Finding first element in sorted array, such that it is the first to satisfy a given predicate.

 ### Using an identity function on elements